-As at 30 June 2021 the company had \$65.7 million in pre-contracted software subscription revenue which will be recognised in future years, up \$29.8 million from the same time a year earlier (\$35.9 million).
+Subscription licenses by their nature provide the company with guaranteed and predictable forward revenue, which means the company starts each financial year with revenue already sold.
+As at 30 June 2022, RPM had \$95.5 million in pre-contracted non-cancellable software subscription revenue which will be recognised in future years, up \$29.8 million from the same time a year earlier (\$65.7 million).